sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

 1. Once ACLs supports UDF, provide an option to use UDF also as part of field qualifier.
 2. Use framework for Routing/Forwarding, sFlow etc.
-3. Advanced mode can also support TCAM sharing for ports and VLANs.
+3. Optimized mode can also support TCAM sharing for ports and VLANs.
 It can be enabled in next release.

 ## 12.2 IS CLIs (Deferred from Buzznik release)
 ### 12.2.1 Configuration Commands